svinnapolean/Marketing-Campaigns-Model/README.md

-Based on your notebook titled **ML_Marketing_Compaign.ipynb**, here's a well-structured `README.md` draft for your GitHub repository:

----

 ## 📊 ML Marketing Campaign Analysis

 This project applies machine learning techniques to analyze and predict customer responses to marketing campaigns using a cleaned dataset.
 It demonstrates end-to-end workflow including data preprocessing, feature engineering, model training, and evaluation.